zegalur/libmozok/README.md

 MoveLoad3 ( human, left, right, goat, wolf, cabbage )
 ```

-Unfortunately, for now, libmozok is not powerful enough to solve more combinatorically complex puzzles.
-Libmozok is suitable for planning quests in real-time for games, but it is not intended to be a universal puzzle-solving library.
-An example of almost too complex puzzle is [game_of_fifteen.quest](./src/libmozok/tests/puzzles/game_of_fifteen.quest).
+**Warning!** Libmozok was designed for planning quests in real-time for games, and was not intended to be a universal puzzle-solving library.
+That said, it is powerful enough to solve many hard puzzles, although it can take some time and memory to find a solution.
+An example of a complex puzzle is [game_of_fifteen.quest](./src/libmozok/tests/puzzles/game_of_fifteen.quest).

 # Further Reading